top of page

 It's not just about how much money you can get with your assets – it’s also about knowing the risks.

-Investors should understand that their properties are tied together when they use them as collateral for a loan.
-If there's trouble paying back one loan, all connected properties could be at risk.
+Investors should know that their properties are linked as collateral.
+If there’s trouble repaying one loan, all tied properties could be at risk.

 It's important to think hard and check every detail before going ahead with cross collateralization.
 This way helps control risk by using more than one asset to keep a loan safe.